lsst-sqre/sqr-088/index.md

 Currently, image classification is done by the `RSPTag` class within the Nublado lab controller implementation, which understands the Science Pipelines conventions documented in {sqr}`059`.
 We may need a second possible implementation of tag versioning with simpler sorting and prepulling properties.
 One possible option would be a tag class that expects [semver][3] or [calver][4] versions and prepulls the most recent N full (i.e., not alpha, beta, or pre-release) releases.

-## Future work

-- Implement a new Docker image tag policy class that can be used instead of `RSPTag` when the payload provider uses a different versioning convention.
-  We will probably only want to support semver and calver.
-  Until this is done, other payloads that do not want to use the full {sqr}`059` version semantics should use tags that match the syntax of release version numbers as documented there.

-- Support selecting between different payloads in the spawner form.
-  Currently, Nublado assumes that all images will have the same payload and use the same configuration for paths, environment variables, and so forth.
-  Supporting multiple payloads at the same time within one Rubin Science Platform deployment will require rethinking the spawner form UI and the Nublado controller configuration.

 [1]: https://ls.st/lsstinstall "lsstinstall"
 [2]: https://github.com/lsst-sqre/nublado/tree/main/sciplat-lab "Proof of concept for two-Python sciplat-lab container"